STRUGGLING WITH LOW BACK PAIN?

 "The role of the lumbodorsal fascia is generally neglected in spine biomechanics.
 Yet it is perhaps the most important structure insuring the integrity of the spinal machinery.
 The viscoelastic property of its collagen has a direct impact on the way the muscles are used and forces are channeled from the ground to the upper extremities.
 As a controller of the forces distribution between muscles and fascia, lordosis is the prime candidate for rehabilitation in the event of injury."

-The very first thing the authors do is talk about ASYMPTOMATIC DISC HERNIATIONS as a proof that a significant portion of chronic back pain is not arising from spinal discs --- something that I have been talking about for at least 15 years.
-One of the coolest things they discussed was the fact that despite MRI not necessarily being a good method of imaging the low back --- particularly if the problem is fascia-related --- diagnostic ultrasound might be (HERE), as there is a definite visible difference in the shear between the three layers of the Thoracolumbar Fascia in people with low back pain versus people without (click the link as it will provide the most informative 20 seconds of your day).
+The very first thing the authors do is talk about ASYMPTOMATIC DISC HERNIATIONS as a proof that a significant portion of chronic back pain is not arising from spinal discs --- something that I have been talking about since around Y2K.
+One of the coolest things they discussed was the fact that despite MRI not necessarily being a good method of imaging the low back --- particularly if the problem is fascia-related --- diagnostic ultrasound might be (HERE), as there is a definite visible difference in the shear between the three layers of the Thoracolumbar Fascia in people with low back pain versus people without (click the link as it will provide the most informative 15 seconds of your day).

 First off, the term nociceptive afferents is referring to pain-sensitive sensory nerves (as opposed to PROPRIOCEPTIVE SENSORY NERVES).
 When the inflammatory "sensitzation" process becomes especially long-lasting and intense it can turn into CENTRAL SENSITIZATION, best explained by the pain getting locked into the brain and playing on a continual loop.
 Furthermore, irritation to the Thoracolumbar Nerves can come from several sources.
-It can be BOTH MECHANICAL AND / OR ELECTRICAL, or it can be CHEMICAL as well (yes, it's not only possible to have all three, it is common).
+This nerve irritation can be MECHANICAL, ELECTRICAL (causes sciatica), or CHEMICAL.
+And yes, it's not only possible to have all three simultaneously, it's common.
 The finale of this study was the authors sharing something you already know if you have followed my blog --- spinal discs do not cause nearly as much pain as they are given credit for (HERE), as is also true with degenerative arthritis (HERE).
 So now that we know it's likely that a great deal of chronic low back pain is arising from the Thoracolumbar Fascia instead of a "bad" disc, what can be done to heal it and make it better?
 Glad you asked!

 Firstly, read my article TELL ME AGAIN WHY YOU WANT AN MRI?.
 Then realize that while I could give you a whole new post on the subject, why reinvent the wheel?
-HERE is the post I give my patients who are wanting to begin solving their back problems on their own.
+HERE is the post I give my patients who are wanting to begin solving their chronic back issues on their own.
 Their goal is almost always the same.
 They don't want to live the rest of their lives on THE BIG FIVE, and if at all possible, to avoid SPINAL SURGERY (or another spinal surgery).
-Trust me when I tell you that it's much more than, "here, do the exercises on this sheet and come back for a weekly adjustment".
+This protocol is much more than suggesting some exercises and telling you to come back for A WEEKLY ADJUSTMENT.
+Oh; and if you like what you're seeing, be sure to like, share, follow, or tag someone on FACEBOOK as it's a fantastic way to reach the people you love and care about most.